fangjess/CMPT135/week3.md

   - double deletion is always an error.
   - deleting an array, use ``delete[] arr``

-- You can point to 1 past the size of your array (incrementing in a for loop for example...)
+- You can point to 1 past the last index of your array (incrementing in a for loop for example...)